genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 layout.loadLayout(layoutConfigTwo);
 // Uncaught Error: Trying to load layout with extra components.
 The component(s) not currently loaded are "test"
 ```
-Notice the error message says that the `test` component is missing, this is because it was required as part of the layout when we used `getLayout()` but it hasn't been added as part of the layout now.
-If we added the item using `registerItem()` we could subsequently run `layout.loadLayout(layoutConfigTwo);` to successfully load the layout.
+Notice the error message says that the `test` component is missing.
+This is because it was required as part of the layout when we used `getLayout()`, but it hasn't been added as part of the layout now.
+If we added the item using `registerItem()` we could subsequently run `layout.loadLayout(layoutConfigTwo);` to  load the layout successfully.

 :::warning
-Just because an item is not displayed on the layout does not mean it is not registered. `.getLayout()` gets only the current layout config so you cannot use that to see every single item that is currently registered, unless every item is added.
+Just because an item is not displayed on the layout does not mean it is not registered. `.getLayout()` gets only the current layout config, so you cannot use it to see every single item that is currently registered (unless every item is added).
 This is why you should use `.registeredItems()` to get the currently registered items.
 :::

-#### Proactively Registering Items
+#### Proactively registering items

-A simple approach you could take to ensure all items are registered for when you load a layout is to loop through all of your possible items that you could load and register them.
+Here is a simple approach to ensure that all items are registered when you load a layout; loop through all the items that you could possibly load and register them.

 ```javascript
 const allItems = [
 	{registration: 'trades', elements: [...], },